 Fortunately, many dentists offer the option of a payment plan, so instead of paying one giant sum, patients can pay in smaller increments over time.

-But did you know there are different types of payment plan and different ways to arrange payment with your dentist?
+There are different payment plans and different ways to arrange payment with your dentist.
 Here we explain how dental payment plans work and what to be aware of before you sign up for one.

-Armed with this information, you can confidently search for a dentist that takes payment plans near you without worrying about paying over the odds.
+Armed with this information, you can confidently search for a dentist that takes payment plans near you without worrying about fees and details hidden in the fine print.

 Table of contents

 A dental payment plan lets you spread out the costs of your dental treatment over time.
 These plans are especially helpful if you don't have dental insurance, or if your insurance doesn't cover the cost of your treatment.